Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Non-asymptotic convergence rates

 \section{Non-asymptotic convergence rates}

-Proposition~\ref{prop:converge} shows the convergence of gradient for the cubic-regularized (non-convex) quadratic problem~\eqref{eq:problem}.
+Proposition~\ref{prop:converge} shows the convergence of gradient descent for the cubic-regularized (non-convex) quadratic problem~\eqref{eq:problem}.
 We now present stronger non-asymptotic guarantees, including a randomized scheme solving~\eqref{eq:problem} in all cases.
-We follow with simulations explicating our theoretical results.
+We follow with simulations illustrating our theoretical results.